soumya813/soumya813/README.md

-Hello World 👋
+<h2 align="center">Hello World 👋 My name is Soumya Srivastav.<h2/> <br>
-My name is Soumya Srivastav.
-I am currently a student at Vivekanada Institute of Professional Studies studying Bachelor of Technology (B. Tech) in Computer Science and Engineering.
+<h5>I am currently a student at Vivekanada Institute of Professional Studies studying Bachelor of Technology (B. Tech) in Computer Science and Engineering.</h5>

 <!--
 **soumya813/soumya813** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.